Binary Mechanisms under Privacy-Preserving Noise: Introduction

-The problem with adding noise to agents' reports---one might say the flip side---is, of course, that the quality of the planner's decision suffers.
+The problem with adding noise to the agents' reports---one might say the flip side---is, of course, that the quality of the planner's decision suffers.
 So we consider the probability that the planner's decision is affected by the noise we have added for reasons of privacy.
-A key concept is {\em noise sensitivity:} the probability that the planner's decision differs from what it would have been, given true and noise-free reports.
-In addition to standard considerations in mechanism design (such as efficiency), our paper evaluates mechanisms on the basis of their noise sensitivity.
+A key concept is {\em noise sensitivity:} the probability that the planner's decision differs from what it would have been, given the true and noise-free reports.
+In addition to standard considerations in mechanism design (such as revenue and surplus), our paper evaluates mechanisms on the basis of their noise sensitivity.
 We further show that noise sensitivity is closely tied to the distortions in social surplus caused by random transformations of the agents' reports.

 Noise affects transfers, as well as the public-good provision decision.
 In consequence, the planner's expected revenue suffers.
 Standard ideas in mechanism design mean that an agent with a low value for the public good (a $-1$ type) pays less than an agent with a high value (a $+1$ type).
 With noise, it is possible that a low type has their truthful report flipped, and is thus subject to the higher payment designed for high types.
 This, in turn, affects the whole problem by means of the low types' participation constraints.
 The end result is lower revenue for the planner as a whole.
-In sum, as the level of noise $\delta$ increases, revenue and social welfare decreases.
-There is thus a trade-off between the privacy protection afforded by noise, and the effectiveness of a given social choice function in terms of traditional economic objectives.
+In sum, as the level of noise $\delta$ increases, revenue and social surplus decrease.
+There is thus a tradeoff between the privacy protection afforded by noise, and the effectiveness of a given social choice function in terms of traditional economic objectives.